 I'm a PhD candidate in the MIT Department of Brain and Cognitive Sciences, supervised by Josh Tenenbaum.
-My research has focussed on structured Bayesian modelling for concept learning and perception, both to develop better computational models of human cognition and to develop more interpretable and robust machine intelligence.
-My technical interests include probabilistic programming (for specifying knowledge), deep learning (for making inference tractable) and meta-evolutionary algorithms (for searching massive structured spaces).
+My research centers on structured Bayesian modelling for concept learning and perception, both with the goal to develop better computational models of human cognition and to develop more interpretable and robust machine intelligence.
+My technical interests include probabilistic programming (for specifying knowledge) and deep learning and meta-evolutionary algorithms (for using it).

 That said, I am increasingly worried about the implications of machine intelligence, and the ways that it's likely be used by the society it comes of age in.
 I think it's well-justified to be very concerned about things like data privacy, propaganda, autonomous weapons, mass unemployment, and particularly the interaction of these risks against a growing backdrop of authoritarian politics, economic inequality, and ecological crises.
 If you're thinking about how to increase the probability that AI ends up being a net-positive for the world, I'd really like to hear from you.

 SketchAdapt: paper (ICML 2019)

 with Max Nye, Josh Tenenbaum, Armando Solar-Lezama

-Tutorial on Bayesian Inference In Generative Models: talk (CBMM, 2018)
+Tutorial on Bayesian Inference In Generative Models: video (CBMM, 2018)

 with Maddie Cusimano